petermr/tigr2ess/wikimedia/overview.md

 <table><tr><td width="50%"><img src="./wp_listofspicestable.png"/></td><td width="50%"><img src="../misc/blank.png"/></td></tr></table>

 These types of table-list will be very useful later.
+They can occur as single pages and also list-bars at the bottom of pages.

-## Wikipedia category page
+### Wikipedia category page

 https://en.wikipedia.org/wiki/Category:Millets

 ![](./wp_categorymillet.png)

+Categories are very valuable as they are part of the semantic system and can be used in Wikidata.
+Categories occur as single pages (as above) and also in category bars at the bottom of pages.

+### simple lists in pages
+These are less structured but are common for family/genus/species.
+They often give good extraction, but can also be messy. https://en.wikipedia.org/wiki/Ocimum gives a list of species and we can extract these if required.